Asking yourself how often you should post on your blog?

 Today, 93% of the world’s entire global traffic comes from Google.

-Meaning blogging statistics OVERWHELMING prove that your blog is your key to getting discovered. 🔑
+Meaning blogging statistics OVERWHELMINGLY prove that your blog is your key to getting discovered. 🔑

 But does it really matter how many posts are on your website?